liflab/beepbeep-3-book/markdown/use-cases/README.md

 - b. the plot is written to a file instead of being displayed in a window.
 - c. the plot updates after every year processed, instead of at the end.

+3. Modify the NIALM example to detect appliances based on a signature that involves more than one signal at a time.

+4. In the Pingus example, divide the playing field into square cells of a given number of pixels, and count the Pingus that lie in each cell at any given moment, producing a form of "heat map".
 <!-- :wrap=soft: -->